paultovt/folders_menu_bot/README.md

 ## Features

+- saves all folders structure to sqlite, but can easily migrate to mysql/postgres;
 - supports adding an emoji icons as prefix to name of menu;
 - supports multipage texts;
 - supports HTML markdown;